-Question seems apparent, but let’s see if the answer is straightforward.
+The answer seems apparent, but let’s see if it’s straightforward.

 The command represents the intention.
 It targets a specific audience.
 It can be your friend when you’re asking “pass me the salt”.
 It can be an application service and request with intention to “add user” or “change the order status to confirmed”.
 So the sender of the command must know the recipient and expects the request to be executed.
 Of course, the recipient may refuse to do it by not passing us the salt or throwing an exception during the request handling.

 The event, in turn, represents a fact in the past.
 It carries information about something accomplished.
 What has been seen, cannot be unseen.
-Following our examples “user added”, “order status changed to confirmed”.
-We do not direct events to a specific recipient - we’re broadcasting the information.
+Following our examples “user added”, “order status changed to confirmed” are facts in the past.
+We do not direct events to a specific recipient, we broadcast the information.
 It’s like telling a story at a party.
 We hope that someone listens to us, but we may quickly realise that no one is paying attention.

 What the event and the command have in common?

 Both are messages.
-They convey specific information - a command about the intent to do something, an event - about the fact that happened.
+They convey specific information; a command about the intent to do something, or an event about the fact that happened.
 From the computer’s point of view, they are no different.
 Only the business logic and the interpretation of the message can find the difference between event and command.

-It makes sense - but it’s not always so obvious.
-For example, a bank transfer - when we make it, it won’t happen right away.
+It makes sense, but it’s not always so obvious.
+For example, a bank transfer: when we make it, it won’t happen right away.
 We have to wait for a while.
-The same case is for buying on the Internet.
+It’s the same when making a purchase on the Internet.
 Placing an order and making a payment doesn’t immediately finish the whole process.
-Still, it has to be shipped, the invoice issued, etc. This is an asynchronous process, so the results of our commands may also be asynchronous.
+It still has to be shipped, the invoice issued, etc. This is an asynchronous process, so the results of our commands may also be asynchronous.